 The wedding lei of the groom is often made of maile leaves.
 While the maile lei is most common for the groom, there are also ti-leaf wedding leis that are made in the maile lei style for grooms.
-Sometimes, these leaves will be interwoven with flowers such as the pikake, a small white blossom.
-The bride often wears a lei of Hawaiian wedding flowers such as white and pink pikake, rosebuds, white ginger or orchids.
+Sometimes, these leaves will be interwoven with flowers such as the tuberose, a small white, fragrant blossom.
+The bride often wears a lei of Hawaiian wedding flowers such as tuberose, white ginger or orchids.
 Sometimes, a Hawaiian wedding lei is made up of two or three types of flowers all woven together in several strands to create a lush floral look.

 Often, the bride also wears a floral headpiece.
 These may be made from local greenery and haku flowers to create a fragrant lei.
 Some couples will present their mothers with lei as well to show their love and respect for them.
 When the wedding ceremony is small, everyone may get a lei to show their support and love for the couple.

 A common practice is for there to be special wedding leis for key members of the bride and groom’s families.
 Exchanging leis with everyone in the family welcomes them and makes them feel like an integral part of the wedding ceremony.
 For the mothers and grandmothers of the bride and the groom, an beautiful orchid lei is often given.

 Leis in the Wedding Ceremony